amykapernick/blog/posts/2017/the-art-of-project-management.md

 I love using software that integrates together (the more the better), and this is often one of my requirements.
 Although all-in-one solutions are good, you're then limited to sticking with that, so I much prefer picking and choosing options that can link together.
 Wrike has some pretty good options (particularly for web development), and includes the following:

-* Salesforce and Hubspot
+  - Salesforce and Hubspot
-* Adobe Creative Cloud
+  - Adobe Creative Cloud
-* Google Drive and OneDrive
+  - Google Drive and OneDrive
-* Various Google and Microsoft tools (Sheets, Excel, Teams, Projects, etc)
+  - Various Google and Microsoft tools (Sheets, Excel, Teams, Projects, etc)
-* Outlook, Gmail and other Email Integration
+  - Outlook, Gmail and other Email Integration
-* Github (will definitely be checking this one out)
+  - GitHub (will definitely be checking this one out)
-* Slack (I love it when things integrate with Slack)
+  - Slack (I love it when things integrate with Slack)
-* Wordpress
+  - Wordpress
-* Quickbooks (I use this so will look into how useful this is)
+  - Quickbooks (I use this so will look into how useful this is)
-* Harvest
+  - Harvest
-* Zapier (which then gives you hundreds more integration options)
+  - Zapier (which then gives you hundreds more integration options)

 They also have an API available so if you're feeling confident (or just want to have a play around with it), you can also look at doing something else yourself.